sentinelsat/sentinelsat/docs/common_issues.rst

 .. rubric:: Query fails with 'Longitude/Latitude is out of bounds, check your JSON format or data.'

-Standard GeoJSON specification contains only WGS84 format, check if your data complies with it.
+The server expects coordinates in the WGS84 format, check if your data complies with it.

 .. rubric:: A query to Eumetsat CODA fails with *HTTP 401 - Full authentication is required* even with the correct password.